Last updated: April 30, 2026 | By the LearnPath Team

 How long does it take to learn Python from YouTube?

 Most learners can reach a functional "build real projects" level in 3 to 6 months with consistent daily practice (1 to 2 hours per day).
-Reaching a level competitive for junior developer roles typically takes 6 to 12 months.
+Reaching a level competitive for junior developer roles typically takes 6 to 12 months, though Reddit threads from early 2026 suggest the range extends up to two years depending on the target role.
 Speed depends almost entirely on how much time you spend coding versus watching.
 Passive viewing is not learning.

 Can I get a job learning Python from YouTube only?

 Yes, many developers have.
-However, the YouTube content alone is not enough.
-You need a portfolio of 3 to 5 real projects on GitHub, the ability to pass a technical coding interview (which requires algorithmic practice), and some professional presentation skills.
+However, the YouTube content alone is not sufficient.
+You need a portfolio of 3 to 5 real projects on GitHub, the ability to pass a technical coding interview (which requires algorithmic practice), and professional presentation skills.
 YouTube channels like CS Dojo (algorithms) and Arjan Codes (production code) cover the skills that are actually tested in hiring processes.
+According to threads in r/learnprogramming in 2026, self-taught Python developers are regularly landing roles at startups and mid-size companies with strong portfolios.

 What is the best YouTube channel for Python beginners who want to build projects?

-For absolute beginners focused on projects, Tech With Tim and Bro Code are the most consistently recommended.
-Tech With Tim because his projects are genuinely interesting (games, bots, AI tools), and Bro Code because his pace and style reduce friction for new learners.
-After 1 to 2 months on either channel, move to Traversy Media or Corey Schafer for web app projects.
+For absolute beginners focused on projects, Tech With Tim, Bro Code, and Programming with Mosh are the most consistently recommended in 2026.
+Programming with Mosh for clear, structured pacing with no wasted time.
+Tech With Tim for interesting tangible projects (games, bots, AI tools).
+Bro Code for beginners who need maximum simplicity to get started.
+After 1 to 2 months on any of these, move to Traversy Media or Corey Schafer for web app projects.

 Is YouTube enough to learn Python or do I need paid courses?